 Have a training partner hold your feet or use a barbell/piece of equipment to anchor your lower body.
 Slight flex your hips and hold this position for the entire exercise.
 Fall forward while controlling the eccentric and lightly touch the ground.
 Use your hands to assist on the concentric if you’re starting to help make it easier.

-The single-leg hip extension hamstring curl strengthens the hamstrings both as hip extensors and knee flexors.
-And because of the unstable surface of the stability ball, the stabilization demands increase too, making your muscles work harder and making you more aware of your technique.
+The single-leg hip extension hamstring curl also helps work your hamstrings are both extensors and flexors (for your hips and knees respectively).
+The unstable element added by working with a stability ball forces you to be more disciplined with your technique and makes your stabilizer muscles work harder.
 When you emphasize the eccentric with this exercise, you’ll go a long way to bulletproofing your hamstrings.
 (2)

 Benefits of the Single-Leg Stability Ball Curl